The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 These trillions of dollars have to come from somewhere.
-The money spent by Congress will have to be borrowed, but the Federal Reserve will ease that pain by simply issuing new loans out of thin air.
+Some money spent by Congress will have to be borrowed, but the Federal Reserve will ease create some by simply lending the government money out of thin air.
 Read: printing money, even if it happens through digital ones-and-zeroes rather than a printing press.

 A (Quick) Overview of Inflation